๐Ÿ’ตInvestment Details

 • Future value: around the mid-$100,000s

-• Total interest: more than the money you put in
+• Total interest: more than all the money you put in

 The Rule of 72: Quick Way to Estimate Doubling Time

-If you don’t want to touch a calculator, the Rule of 72 is a handy trick.
-Just divide 72 by your yearly interest rate to estimate how many years it takes your money to double.
+The Rule of 72 is a handy mental shortcut.
+Divide 72 by your yearly interest rate to estimate how many years it takes your money to double.

 Our tool shows the precise result, but the Rule of 72 is brilliant for quick mental checks when you're comparing savings accounts, loans or investment options.